 The Fund offers a systematic withdrawal plan (the "SWP") whereby shareholders or their representatives may request a redemption in a specific dollar amount be sent to them each month, calendar quarter or annually.
 Investors may choose to have a check sent to the address of record, or proceeds may be sent to a pre-designated bank account via the ACH network.
 Note that a SWP for this Fund is only available for retirement accounts.
-To start this program, your retirement account must have Fund shares with a value of at least \$50,000 and the minimum payment amount is \$1,000 per month.
+To start this program, your retirement account must have Fund shares with a value of at least \$50,000 and the minimum payment amount is \$1,000.
 This program may be terminated or modified by the Fund at any time.
 Any request to change or terminate your SWP should be communicated in writing or by telephone to the transfer agent no later than five days before the next scheduled withdrawal.
 A withdrawal under the SWP involves redemption of Fund shares, and may result in a gain or loss for federal income tax purposes.
 In addition, if the amount withdrawn exceeds the amounts credited to your account, the account ultimately may be depleted.
-To establish the SWP, complete the SWP section of the Account Application.
 Please call 888-RVFUNDS (888-783-8637) for additional information regarding the SWP.